Mitchell Report: Drug testing after the report

 Major League Baseball's drug testing policy became more strict after the Mitchell Report came out, allegedly in hopes of stopping steroid use in professional baseball.

 Before the Mitchell Report came out, MLB had one unannounced mandatory test each year for every player and random tests for selective players during the season and the off-season.
 Each drug test examined each player for steroids, steroid precursors, and designer steroids.
 If caught, suspensions without pay occurred.
 The first positive tests resulted in a suspension for ten days, the second for thirty days, the third for sixty days and the fourth positive test resulted in a one-year suspension.

-After George Mitchell’s report came out, MLB markedly increased testing and punishments.
+After George Mitchell's report came out, MLB markedly increased testing and punishments.
 Now baseball tests unannounced twice a year for all players and random testing still occurs for selected players.
 MLB also tests for more substances.
 As of 2015, the MLB's Joint Drug Prevention and Treatment Program tests for eight different abusive drugs, 74 performance-enhancing drugs, and 56 stimulants.
 One of the 74 performance-enhancing drugs is Human Growth Hormone (HGH), a substance that was never tested for before the Mitchell Report because no reliable test existed.
 Along with the increase of substances tested for came an increase in suspensions without pay.
-The first positive test now results in an eighty-game suspension, the second is 162 games (a full season), and the third positive results in a lifetime suspension from the MLB.
+The first positive test now results in an eighty-game suspension, the second is 162 games (a full season), and the third positive results in a lifetime suspension from MLB.